 - Beta-carotene – Beta-carotene is converted into the body to Vitamin A, a type of antioxidant.
 Antioxidants protect the body against free radicals, which can cause cancer.
 Pumpkin is one of the highest sources of beta-carotene delivering 17mg per 1 cup.

-- Phytoestrogens – Pumpkin seeds contain phytoestrogens, a plant compound that mimics the human hormone estrogen and can help prevent breast cancer according to one study.
+- Phytoestrogens – Pumpkin seeds contain phytoestrogens, a plant compound that mimics the human hormone A female sex hormone that is primarily produced by the ovaries.
+Its primary function is to regulate the menstrual cycle and assist in the production of secondary sex characteristics such as breasts.
+It may even play a role in the production of cancer cells in the breast tissue. and can help prevent breast cancer according to one study.

 - Low-calorie – Pumpkin is a source of low-calorie nutrition, which reduces the risk of obesity, a major factor in breast cancer.

 How to Cook A Pumpkin

 By far one of the biggest excuses to using fresh pumpkin is the intimidation factor.
 Let’s be honest, it’s probably one of the largest and toughest looking fruits (yes, it’s a fruit) that will enter your kitchen all year.
 Good news?
 It’s much easier to get inside to the yummy good stuff than you think.
 Check out these pumpkin cutting and cooking directions.
 You can even purée extra and freeze it for later.
 Canned pumpkin (not the same as pumpkin pie filling!) has many of the same benefits of fresh pumpkin, but as with most processed foods, not all the benefits, so use fresh if you can.

 Cancer-Fighting Pumpkin Recipes

 These recipes pair fresh pumpkin with an array of other cancer-fighting ingredients.